trentnbauer/UPSNAP-AutoWOL/README.md

 | `UPSNAP_PASSWORD` | **Yes** | The password associated with the username. | `secure_password_123` |
 | `UPSNAP_DELAY` | No | The time to wait **(in minutes)** after the container starts before sending the Wake-on-LAN packets.
 Defaults to `0` if not set. | `5` |

+### Heath Check
+The healthcheck on the docker compose attempts to connect to the UpSnap server from the scripts container.
+If the container is marked as unhealthy, it is likely that you need to provide the server address or you have provided bad data

 ## How I use this
 I have a Dell Wyse 5070 plugged directly into mains power running UpSnap, among some other things.
 The rest of my infrastructure is behind a UPS.
 The workflow is